Benzinga/benzinga-squawk-client/examples/rtp-receiver/README.md

 ## Consuming the incoming streams

 Consuming incoming stream mostly include forward/rebroadcast.
-The squawk RTP client provides `StreamingSessionListener` [StreamingSessionListener](src/main/java/com/benzinga/squawk/StreamingSessionListener.java), which has callbacks `onBroadcasterJoined` and `onBroadcasterLeft`.
+The squawk RTP client provides [StreamingSessionListener](src/main/java/com/benzinga/squawk/StreamingSessionListener.java), which has callbacks `onBroadcasterJoined` and `onBroadcasterLeft`.
 It provides the associated [StreamingSession](src/main/java/com/benzinga/squawk/models/StreamingSession.java) for the broadcaster.
 It contains all the information required to consume/cutoff the stream.